Probing CP Violation through Vector Boson Fusion at High-Energy Muon Colliders: Introduction

 Empirical probes of new CP violation follow two complementary strategies: (1) Low-energy precision observables, such as electric dipole moments (EDMs), yield extremely strong but inclusive bounds: a non-zero EDM would reflect the cumulative effect of many operators, obscuring the origin of CP violation~\cite{ACME:2018yjb,Panico:2018hal}; (2) High-energy colliders, by contrast, provide exclusive probes: by reconstructing the full kinematics of selected final states, they can isolate contributions from specific operators~\cite{Biekotter:2021int,Esmail:2024gdc,Hall:2022bme,Asteriadis:2024xuk}.
-At the LHC, CP-odd effects have been studied in vector-boson and Higgs production~\cite{ATLAS:2020nzk,CMS:2021nnc,ATLAS:2018hxb,ATLAS:2019jst}, but the achievable precision is limited by hadronic uncertainties.
-Future lepton colliders, and especially high-energy muon colliders, promise dramatic improvements~\cite{deBlas:2022ofj,Gurkanli:2024qaf,Costantini:2020stv,Han:2022edd}.
+At the LHC, CP-odd effects have been studied in vector-boson and Higgs production~\cite{ATLAS:2020nzk,CMS:2021nnc,ATLAS:2018hxb,ATLAS:2022fnp}, but the achievable precision is limited by hadronic uncertainties even at the HL-LHC~\cite{Degrande:2021zpv}.
+Future lepton colliders—particularly high-energy muon colliders—are expected to deliver dramatic improvements in sensitivity, both to specific new physics models and to higher-dimensional operators, through precise cross-section measurements~\cite{deBlas:2022ofj,Gurkanli:2024qaf,Costantini:2020stv,Han:2022edd} and through differential distributions that probe effective vertices~\cite{Ruhdorfer:2024dgz}.
 A multi-TeV muon collider effectively acts as a ``gauge boson collider", where vector boson fusion (VBF) and scattering dominate, enabling precise studies of the electroweak sector.

 In this work we investigate CP violation in electroweak interactions at a high-energy muon collider within the SMEFT framework.
 We focus on four Hermitian, dimension-six CP-odd operators involving the Higgs doublet and the electroweak gauge fields: